getodk/docs/src/xlsx-converter-reference.rst

     - | Used by :tc:`linked_table` queries to specify the
       | order in which results should be returned.
   * - newRowInitialElementKeyToValueMap
     - | Used by :tc:`linked_table` queries.
-A javascript
+A Javascript
       | object containing key value pairs used to assign
       | initial values when creating a new row in the
       | linked table.
 The key is the element name in the
       | linked form.
 The value is the initial value to
       | assign to the element.
   * - openRowInitialElementKeyToValueMap
     - | Used by :tc:`linked_table` queries.
-A javascript
+A JavaScript
       | object containing key value pairs used to assign
       | initial values when opening an existing row in the
       | linked table.
 The key is the element name in the
       | linked form.
 The value is the initial value to
       | assign to the element.

 The two columns :th:`newRowInitialElementKeyToValueMap` and :th:`openRowInitialElementKeyToValueMap` allow you to pass information from your originating form into the linked form.
 The element keys in these maps correspond to the element keys in the linked form (not the current form).
 These can refer to any of the form's fields; commonly, the values you would pass into the :th:`openRowInitialElementKeyToValueMap` would refer to session variables.
-You would typically pass the :th:`instanceID` of the originating form (that is: :code:`opendatakit.getInstanceID()` ) into the linked form when creating it so thay you can store that id in a field in that linked table, thereby tying the newly-created row in that table back to the originating form's row.
+You would typically pass the :th:`instanceID` of the originating form (that is: :code:`opendatakit.getInstanceID()` ) into the linked form when creating it so that you can store that id in a field in that linked table, thereby tying the newly-created row in that table back to the originating form's row.

 .. _xlsx-ref-user-defined: